almachelouche/middleman/content/email/TH/pre_delivery/001/en/07_finished.md

 		Firstly, big congratulations for the purchase of your new Ford [Model].
 We trust that you, your family and friends will enjoy years of happy motoring and ownership as a valued member of the Ford family.
 		<br/>
 		<br/>
-		All of us here at [Company_Name] are completely committed to providing you with the personalize relationship and experience that you want, expect and deserve from the Ford brand and our dealership service.
+		All of us here at [Branch_Description] are completely committed to providing you with the personalize relationship and experience that you want, expect and deserve from the Ford brand and our dealership service.
 		<br/>
 		<br/>
 		We look forward to serve and continuously exceed your expectations.